Sign up for Action Alerts

 Q: What about the fraud and overpayment rates?

-A: The EITC does have a high error rate (about 25 percent), but that is much different than a fraud rate.
+A: The EITC does have a high estimated error rate (about 25 percent), but that is much different than a fraud rate.
 Fraud indicates mal-intent, where an error rate can include simple errors, both accidental overpayments and underpayments.
+The EITC is a complicated program with very detailed regulations.
 Paid tax preparers, the IRS, or individuals can make these errors.

 Additionally, there is evidence that the overpayments are probably way overestimated for several reasons.
 First, the National Taxpayer Advocate reports that 40 percent of claims that were identified as incorrect were successfully appealed.
 Second, this number doesn't include underpayments.
 Lastly, the percentage is based on 2008 data; the IRS has taken steps to improvement the error rate since 2009.

 The evidence also strongly suggests that much of the problem rests with paid tax preparers and not taxpayers themselves.
-Sixty-two percent of EITC recipients use a paid preparer, which means we need to invest in volunteer tax preparation (VITA) programs and better regulate paid preparers when free tax filing is not an option for low-income Americans.
+According to the IRS, 68 percent of EITC filers use paid third parties to prepare their taxes, which means we need to invest in volunteer tax preparation (VITA) programs and better regulate paid preparers when free tax filing is not an option for low-income Americans.

 Finally, the IRS has limited enforcement tools to ensure that errors do not occur.
 When the IRS tried to regulate paid preparers, a federal court ruled that the IRS did not have this authority.
-Congress has the power to provide the IRS with better tools.
+Congress has also substantially reduced the IRS' resources over the years.
+Congress has the power to grant the IRS the authority to regulate paid preparers and to provide the IRS with better tools.

 Q: Don’t recipients of these credits just spend the refund right away — how does this really help lift them out of poverty over the long term?